desktop/desktop/docs/process/pull-request-triage.md

 The reviewer should ask if the contributor is still interested in working on this, and indicate that they are welcome to open a fresh pull request later if they lack the time currently to continue on.

+If it's agreed to put this contribution on hold, or if no feedback is received after 3 days, the pull request will be closed.